 1. Shop from your own pantry.

 This sounds a little strange, but has gone a very long way in cutting our grocery bill.
 As you see things on sale, buy what you'd need for 8-12 weeks worth.
 Sales cycles typically go on about an 8-12 week rotation, so that's what you'll need to get you to the next sale.
 So, for example, let's say cheese goes on sale.
-If I go through 1 pack a week, I'd need to buy around 10 packs to get through to the next sale.
-This way, you're not buying what you need for the week...rather, you're always buying what's on sale!
+If I go through 1 pack a week, I'd need to buy around 10 packs to get through to the next sale (considering expiration dates, of course).
+This way, you're not buying what you need for the week…rather, you're always buying what's on sale!

 2. Don't meal plan.

-I hear the gasps from bloggers...hear me out.
+I hear the gasps from bloggers…hear me out.
 When you meal plan, you typically make a list of things that you need to pick up from the store to fulfill that meal plan (whether they're on sale or not).
 This costs way more!
-Instead, plan your meals as you go, using the "shop from your own pantry" method above.
+Instead, plan your meals as you go, using the “shop from your own pantry” method above and only buying the things you need to complete a meal.
 Trust me, I'm just as much of a planner as the next person, but it's not the cheapest way!
-And, if you use #1, you'll have a great selection at your house, so it won't be too difficult to "plan" your meals.
+And, if you use #1, you'll have a great selection at your house, so it won't be too difficult to “plan” your meals.

 3. Coupons, Coupons, Coupons!

 I can't say enough for using coupons.
 I tried to get into the habit when we first got married, and just couldn't.
 Then, one day, somebody posted a link to iheartpublix.com, and I never looked back.
-These sites today make it SO easy to coupon...seriously, they tell you which insert to look in or actually link to the printable coupon.
-Go here to learn more - she explains it way better than I ever could!
-One thing I do recommend - don't just use coupons without store sales.
+These sites today make it SO easy to coupon…seriously, they tell you which insert to look in or actually link to the printable coupon.
+Go here to learn more – she explains it way better than I ever could!
+One thing I do recommend – don't just use coupons without store sales.
+You can find a ton of grocery coupons to maximize your savings so don’t forget to check online before you go!
 Make sure you pair the two up for maximum savings.
 That link above explains everything!

 4. Use and buy convenience foods when needed.